spacetelescope/stginga/docs/source/plugins.rst

 ------

 This plugin is mainly a demonstration on how custom plugins can be integrated with existing plugins.
-This plugin is based on the Pick plugin.
+This plugin is based on the ``Pick`` plugin.
 However, the pick region, instead of being fixed to image pixel coordinates, uses the image sky coordinates.
-If run with MultiImage, the postage stamps will show the same region in different images.
+If run with ``MultiImage``, the postage stamps will show the same region in different images.
 Also, as images are cycled through the main viewer, the region will automatically update, again always fixed on the same section of sky.